elifinspace/udacity_crispdm/README.md

 ## UDACITY CRISP-DM PROJECT
-Udacity Data Scientist Nanodegree - Introduction to Data Science Project
+Udacity Data Scientist Nanodegree - Introduction to Data Science Project This project is about:

-*Come up with three questions you are interested in answering.
+*Coming up with three questions you are interested in answering.

-*Extract the necessary data to answer these questions.
+*Extracting the necessary data to answer these questions.

-*Perform necessary cleaning, analysis, and modeling.
+*Performing necessary cleaning, analysis, and modeling.

-*Evaluate your results.
+*Evaluating results.

-*Share your insights with stakeholders.
+*Sharing insights with stakeholders.

 ## Getting Started